shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 # Chapter 2 - Boots

 In a dark, damp room, a flicker of light squeaked through the cracks around the seams of the window and door.
 Dirt, grease, and fabric splinters were suspended in the air, and whisked around when the door opened.
-In stepped Ersatzica, with the sun behind her shining on her black fur and making her white belly fur illuminate the interior of the workshop.
+In stepped Ersatzica, letting in the morning sun.
+The sun shone behind her, shining on her black fur and reflecting off her white belly fur to illuminate the interior of the workshop.

 She reached over a table full of tools to open the window, letting more sunshine pour in.
 The walls were lined on all four sides with tables and tables of tools, materials, and projects in progress.
 The tables even sandwiched the door, making it rather hard to open the door all the way.
-The ceilings were lined with shelves, holding even more things.
+More things were hidden in the shelves that lined the walls, and even more things were stashed in the copious amount of space under the tables.

-In a corner was a muddy-wheeled cart leaning up against a table.
-Inside, among other things, were the things they had captured the day before: the boots, the cuffs, the shovel and its belt, and the armor and helmet of the smashed cat.
+In one corner, a muddy-wheeled cart leaned up against a table.
+Inside, among other things, was the loot Ersatzica and her siblings had captured the day before: the boots, the cuffs, the shovel and its belt, and the armor and helmet of the smashed cat soldier.

 Ersie bounced up and down.
 "It's here!"
-She reached down and picked up the boots.
+She wiped her hands on a rag real quick and reached down to pick up the boots.
 She took them to the window to get a good look.

 They had an immensely ornate design plated in gold and red.
 Its magnificence was apparent despite the wear and tear on it.
 Mud squeezed into all its nooks and crannies, and fell off in flakes and particles when Ersie flexed them.
 She put one on the ground and slipped a canine paw in.
 It went in a ways, but got stuck.
 Her wolf anatomy didn't mesh well with the boots.